zamiere/tidal-connect-docker/work-in-progress/audiocontrol2/README.md

 * Installation

-1. You can either run the ./install.sh script or create the symbolic link manually.
+You can either run the ./install.sh script or add the following modifications manually

    ```
-   # create symbolic link to add TidalController to AudioControl2 daemon
+1. Create symbolic link to add TidalController to AudioControl2 daemon
    ln -s ${PWD}/tidalcontrol.py /opt/audiocontrol2/ac2/players/tidalcontrol.py
    ```
 2. go and edit the file and initialize the player